MoudiKhalid96/hw-week4-day3-subclasses_GA/README.md

 ```
 <br>

-Do some code refactoring using an **Interface** and add one more Notification class.
+Do some code refactoring using an **Interface**  in ` src/com.ga.sub/Main.java ` and add one more Notification class.

 ---
 ### Second